 Germans Love David Hasselhoff: Despite being on hiatus in the United States and Canada, this show is also being Broadcast in Australia, France, Italy, Latin America, Poland, and the UK dubbed in different languages.

-Another one for Bryn in the episode "Girl Fest" where Laney really delivers emotion with her rage filled Take That song.
+Another one for Bryn in the episode "Girl Fest" where Laney really delivers emotion with her rage filled Take That! song, "You're So Untrue".

 Even DeKar Brown, Mayor Mellow's voice actor, sings along with Grojband in the song featured in the episode "The Pirate Lounge For Me".